-In any order you see it, the common element in the above categories are the stories we hear from each of these people and are of value.
+In any order you see it, the common element in the categories of users, consumers, clients and customers are the stories we hear from each of these people and these are of value.
 Each one has a context and each serves a different purpose and has a story.
 Woven together for value- the stories serve a market.

-Personas are not real people but fictional figures who have the context of “value” of the economy woven into their stories.
+Personas are not real people but fictional figures who have the context and the pain points, in other words, the “value” of the economy woven into their stories.
 These are fictional characters that are created out of the ethnographic research- out of interviews, surveys and analytics.
 They knit together landscapes of desire and demand.
 They bring value with their stories of demand entrenched in the drama of their lives.

-As media and technology moved from a community or mass ownership to the household and then to the personal context with the mobile phone, so has the production of value moved in a similar vein in the economy.
-Images in the economy grab the attention of not just a large market segment but the niche user who is a part of a smaller segment making a smaller purchase- the market needs to understand this and it is made possible through qualitative research.
+As media and technology moved from a community or mass ownership to the household and then to the personal context with the mobile phone, so has the production of value moved in a similar manner in the economy.
+Images in the economy grab the attention of not just a large market segment but the niche user who is a part of a smaller segment making a smaller purchase.
+The market needs to understand this and it is made possible through qualitative research.